Lesson 2 - Three case studies in decolonisation: India (negotiated), Indo-China (violent) and the Congo (accelerated).

 Indo-China (violent decolonisation)

-The decolonisation of Indo-China was the longest and most violent example of all.
+The decolonisation of Indochina (modern-day Vietnam, Laos, and Cambodia) from French rule was influenced by a variety of internal factors, including nationalist movements, socioeconomic conditions, and the nature of French assimilation policies.
+The decolonisation of Indochina was the longest and most violent example of all.
 Although French decolonisation of Indo-China was complete by 1956, the logic of the Cold War saw the Americans remain in conflict with the North Vietnamese until 1973.
 And not until 1975 was a united Vietnam, finally realised.

 In 1948, Vietnam under Bao Dai was accepted as a state within the French Union.
 The next year, the independence of Vietnam under his leadership was recognised by the French Government, but no vote of the people of the newly independent state was taken.
-This proved no solution to the war against the Vietminh.
-However, it did provide the French with a pretence for remaining in Indo-China.
 Bao Dai's regime was presented as an independent state under attack from communism.
-Once China installed a communist regime (1949), the domino theory was advanced as a justification for staying.
-If Indo-China fell to communism too, then who would be next?
+Once China installed a communist regime (1949), the domino theory was advanced (NSC-68) as a justification for staying.
 A war that had begun in 1946 over French imperialism had, in three years, mushroomed into part of a regional struggle against communism in South East Asia.
-The United States backed the French to the hilt because they assumed that the Vietminh and even the Chinese communists were puppets of the USSR.
+The United States backed the French because they assumed that the Vietminh and even the Chinese communists were puppets of the USSR.

 The defeat of France: General Giap and Dien Bien Phu, 1950-54

 In 1948, Vietnam under Bao Dai was accepted as a state within the French Union.
 The next year, the independence of Vietnam under his leadership was recognised by the French Government, but no vote of the people of the newly independent state was taken.
-This proved no solution to the war against the Vietminh.
-However, it did provide the French with a pretence for remaining in Indo-China.
 Bao Dai's regime was presented as an independent state under attack from communism.
-Once China installed a communist regime (1949), the domino theory was advanced as a justification for staying.
-If Indo-China fell to communism too, then who would be next?
+Once China installed a communist regime (1949), the domino theory was advanced (NSC-68) as a justification for staying.
 A war that had begun in 1946 over French imperialism had, in three years, mushroomed into part of a regional struggle against communism in South East Asia.
-The United States backed the French to the hilt because they assumed that the Vietminh and even the Chinese communists were puppets of the USSR.
+The United States backed the French because they assumed that the Vietminh and even the Chinese communists were puppets of the USSR.

 The defeat of France: General Giap and Dien Bien Phu, 1950-54